PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Metallurgist/README.md

 *Nothing passes by my watch, I know the system.
 It is like fibres building up my being.
 I am the one who can utelise it the best.
 Stand below my feet fellow workers.*

-### The Metallurgist sees the inner working of how the system is working.
+### The Metallurgist knows those who didn't melt down.
 - The Metallurgist learns the characters of player whose death was prevented by an ability or due to being dead.
 - If no characters death was prevented, the Operator learns a no.